1. Home

 TypeSelect (enum)NoValues: Tool, Resource, Resource template, Exclude.
 When empty, the gateway assumes TOOL.

-Meaning of each type
+Meaning of the types

 Type